 The estimates presented in this bulletin contain uncertainty.
 There are many sources of uncertainty, including uncertainty in the test, in the estimates and in the quality of data collected in the questionnaire.
-Information on the main sources of uncertainty are presented in our methodology article and our recent blog.
+Information on the main sources of uncertainty are presented in our methodology article.

-13. Related links
+13 .
+Related links